PierreKieffer/SparkStreaming_KafkaConsumer/README.md

 # KafkaConsumer
-kafka consumer example with message formatting in spark dataframe
+kafka consumer example based on spark streaming  with message formatting to spark dataframe.